damiannolan/dictionary-service-RMI/README.md

 ### Getting setup with RabbitMQ

-If you are OSX [Homebrew](https://brew.sh/) makes it easy to install various dependencies and manage services with [Brew Services](https://github.com/Homebrew/homebrew-services) such as RabbitMQ as well as various other dependencies such as databases - i.e. CouchDB or MySQL.
+If you are on OSX [Homebrew](https://brew.sh/) makes it easy to install various dependencies and manage services with [Brew Services](https://github.com/Homebrew/homebrew-services) such as RabbitMQ as well as various other dependencies such as databases - i.e. CouchDB or MySQL.
 To get started with RabbitMQ follow these instructions.

 1. Update HomeBrew